wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 # Mutual TLS for OAuth Clients

-Mutual TLS is a widely-used, secure authentication technique that ensures the authenticity between a client and server using an encrypted channel established with a mutual X.509 certificate.
-The client certificate and certificate verification messages will be sent during the TLS handshake.
+Mutual TLS is a widely used, secure authentication technique that ensures the authenticity between a client and server using an encrypted channel established with a mutual X.509 certificate.
+The client certificate and certificate-verification messages will be sent during the TLS handshake.

 The TLS handshake is a set of steps to establish a secure connection between the client and server.